 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in North Macedonia.
 Vandals attacked an LGBTI center several times in the last five years, and in June 2019, a prominent activist for the rights of LGBTI people was chased, pulled from a car, and violently assaulted in Skopje.
 We advise exercising caution when attending LGBTI events.

-Travelers Who Require Accessibility Assistance.
-Individuals with disabilities may find accessibility and accommodation very different from the United States.
-Macedonian law requires only that new buildings be accessible to persons with disabilities.
+Travelers Who Require Accessibility Assistance: Individuals with disabilities may find accessibility and accommodation very different from the United States.
+North Macedonia’s law requires only that new buildings be accessible to persons with disabilities.
 Most public buildings are inaccessible and inconsistent inspection results in construction of new facilities that are not accessible.
 Public transportation for persons with disabilities is very limited.

 Women Travelers: See our travel tips for Women Travelers.